tadtapongc/OpenFOAM-CaseGenerator/README.md

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ### Trademark Notice
-OPENFOAM® is a registered trademark of OpenCFD Limited.
-RapidFOAM is an independent project and is not affiliated with, sponsored, or endorsed by OpenCFD Limited.
+OPENFOAM® is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com).

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com), and owner of the OPENFOAM® and OpenCFD® trade marks.